Can You Reuse Daily Contacts?

 When to Call Your Eye Doctor

-Call your doctor if you notice any issues arising from wearing daily contact lenses.
+Call your doctor if you notice any issues from wearing daily contact lenses.
 These may include persistent irritation, red eyes, infection, or corneal injury.

 - Never reuse daily contact lenses because they’re not designed to withstand washing and disinfecting.